 Pete Lilly, aka Sweet Pete, offers road, hybrid, mountain, and children's bikes from three locations: one at the Evergreen Brick Works in the leafy Don Valley, 1204 Bloor St. between Dufferin and Lansdowne, and 517 Bloor St. in the Annex.
 The Brickworks and Annex locations offer online bookings, which beats showing up to find the early birds have snagged all the best rides.
 Prices from: $10/hour (deposit required.)

 What beats a bike reservation?
 Delivery, of course.
-Bateman's Bicycle Company (no relation) will drop off the bicycle of your choosing--hydrid, road, mountain, tandem, or even cargo--for $25 each.
-Serious cyclists in town for a road or mountain bike event can enter a Bateman's bike for $100.
-Rentals are by the hour (weekend only,) day, week, or month.
-Lights, helmets, and locks are available, too.
-Prices form: $20/hour (credit card pre-authorization required.)
+Bateman's Bicycle Company (no relation) will drop off the bicycle of your choosing--hydrid, road, mountain, tandem, or even cargo--starting at $30.
+Serious cyclists in town for a road or mountain bike event can rent a Bateman's bike for $150 for the weekend.
+Rentals are by the day, week or month.
+Helmets and locks are included, too.
+Prices form: $30/day (credit card pre-authorization required.)

 CURBSIDE CYCLE - 413 BLOOR STREET WEST